AlexRudyak/PythonProjects/README.md

  2) Web scraping with Selenium into a csv with Pandas

- Scrap a website full of basketball player Data.
+ Scrape a website full of basketball player Data.
  Get players names and salaries.
  Import into a CSV.

+ 3) A simple GUI with Python Tkinter

+ A simple GUI with Tkinter, was made to control a Signal Generator Test Equipment in a later, slightly bigger project.